IS5882/Open-CyKG/README.md

 * `-name` is an arbitrary name assigned to the run.

 ### Citing:
-Please cite the following paper if you use this code in your work.
+Please cite Open-CyKG if you use any of this material in your work.

 ```bibtex
 @inproceedings{cesi2018,